huderlem/pokered_battle_factory/README.md

-# Pokémon Red
+# Pokémon Red Battle Factory

-This is a disassembly of Pokémon Red.
+This is a remake of the Battle Factory from the Battle Frontier.
+It is a fork of the pokered disassembly project, which is linked to below.

 It uses the following ROM as a base: